hazer-hazer/Jacy-Dev-Book/_docs/compiler-workflow/name-res-stage/importation-&-module-system.md

 ## Modules

 In _Jacy_ each file and each directory is a module, of course, including user-defined modules (`mod` items).
-Module system is similar to Rust, root file is the root of module tree and
+The module system is similar to Rust, the root file is the root of the module tree, and nested modules paths are related to it.

 ## Importation

 ## The problem with overloads

-Function overloading via labels might seem to be easy-implemented and its true as we don't deal with types, anyway there's a problem with importation and exportation.
+Function overloading via labels might seem to be easy-implemented and it's true as we don't deal with types, anyway, there's a problem with importation and exportation.
 Example:

 ```jc